 To gain better visibility over your component releases and application releases in general, it's good practice to track what and when was the version deployed, and have quick and easy access to these reports.

-Tracking Component releases in Jira
+Tracking Component versions in Jira

 Jira allows basic project releases tracking out of the box.
 You can create a new release in your Jira project, give it the name, description, start date, and release date and link issues that are delivered.